On dispersability of some circulant graphs: The bipartite case of

-By definition, the edges on each of these pages are pairwise-disjoint, while pages are crossing-free since the edges in a color class can only be (i) non-crossing edges of the common twist, (ii) isolated edges on the outer cycle of the form $4-5$ or $(n-1)- n$, or (iii) nested edges of the form $\{ a-(a+3), (a+1)-(a+2) \}$.
-For instance, $(n-1)- n$ is disjoint from $a+3 = (3+4(k{-}2)) + 3 = n{-}2$.\\
+By definition, the edges on each of these pages are pairwise-disjoint, while pages are crossing-free since the edges in a color class can only be (i) non-crossing edges of the common twist, (ii) isolated edges on the outer cycle of the form $4{-}5$ or $(n{-}1){-}n$, (iii) nested edges of the form $\{ a{-}(a{+}3), (a{+}1){-}(a{+}2) \}$.

 0.1in